coleifer/peewee/docs/peewee/api.rst

       executed).
 For example, select queries the return result will be an iterator over the query results.

+   .. method:: aexecute(database=None)
+      :async:

+      Async counterpart of :py:meth:`execute`, for queries bound to an asyncio-compatible database.
+See :ref:`pwasyncio`.

    .. method:: iterator(database=None)

       :param Database database: Database to execute query against.
 Not